-Please note that it is inappropriate for students to make direct contact with External Examiners under any circumstances, in particular with regards to a student's individual performance in assessments.
+The External Examiner for this programme is Professor Eugene Schwagareus, University of Cambridge Please note that it is inappropriate for students to make direct contact with External Examiners under any circumstances, in particular with regards to a student's individual performance in assessments.
 Other appropriate mechanisms are available for students, including the University's appeals or complaints procedures and the UMSU Advice Centre.
 In cases where a student does contact an External Examiner directly, External Examiners have been requested not to respond to direct queries.
 Instead, External Examiners should report the matter to their School contact who will then contact the student to remind them of the other methods available for students.
 If students have any queries concerning this, they should contact their Programme Office (or equivalent).

-APPENDIX 1.
+NUCLEAR TECHNOLOGY EDUCATION CONSORTIUM University of Manchester Student Handbook Supplement APPENDIX 1.
 UNIVERSITY STUDENT SUPPORT SERVICES